katunopolis/vibe-faveo/project-structure.md

 8. Apache server name warnings: These are now suppressed by setting ServerName directive in the bootstrap script
 9. Database connection issues in Railway:
    - Ensure you have added a MySQL plugin in the Railway dashboard
+   - **CRITICAL**: You must explicitly link your MySQL service to your app service in Railway:
+     1. Go to your Railway dashboard
+     2. Select your app service
+     3. Go to the "Variables" tab
+     4. Click "Connect" or "Link Service" and select your MySQL service
+     5. This ensures the environment variables are shared between services
+   - If linking doesn't work, manually copy the environment variables from MySQL service to your app service
    - Make sure the bootstrap script is using the correct environment variables for database connection:
      - MYSQLHOST instead of DB_HOST
      - MYSQLPORT instead of DB_PORT